ma1f/uploadstream/readme.md

 // (only if additional Model binding is required, if no arguments passed then Form Model binding isn't triggered).
 [DisableFormModelBinding]
 public async Task<IActionResult> Upload(MyRouteModel routeModel) {
-    // returns a generic typed model, optionally a non-generic overload is offered if no model binding is required MyModel model = await this.StreamFiles<MyModel>(async formFile => {
+    // returns a generic typed model, alternatively non-generic overload if no model binding is required MyModel model = await this.StreamFiles<MyModel>(async formFile => {
         // implement processing of stream as required via an IFormFile interface using (var stream = formfile.OpenReadStream())